 During that time, the servicer has to let you know about loss mitigation options.
 The 120-day period is also a good time to start learning the foreclosure process in your state.
 One way to do this is to read your state's foreclosure statutes.
 After reviewing your state's laws, you'll better understand what steps are involved and your rights during the process.

 The first step in finding your state’s foreclosure statutes is to learn the references to the laws governing the procedures in your state.
-These references are called citations, and the laws are known as statutes.
-By using the citation, you can find and read your state’s laws.
+These references are called “citations,” and the laws are known as “statutes.”
+By using the citation, you can find and read your state’s foreclosure statutes.

 Nolo’s book The Foreclosure Survival Guide provides the citations for each state’s foreclosure statutes.
 You can also generally find the citations online by searching for “(your state's) foreclosure laws” or similar language.

 The easiest way to access a state’s statutes is online.
 To find them, search for “[your state] statutes” or “[your state] laws.”
 Make sure you’re reading the most recent, official laws.
 Often, when it comes to official statutes, the URL will end in “.gov” or the statutes will be on an official state legislature webpage.

 Once you find a collection of the statutes, you can browse through various levels of subject headings.
 They're usually organized by numbered title, article, chapter, and section.

 Example.
 Here’s an example of the steps you could use to find the Vermont foreclosure statutes once you have the citations, which are Vermont Stat.
 Ann., Title 12, Chapter 172, Sections (§§) 4931 through 4954.